 1. Complainant's Name:

 2. Address:

-3. City: State: Zip Code:
+3. City:

 4. Contact Number: Cell: Home: Work:

-5. Person discriminated against (if s omeone other than n the complainant):
+5. Person discriminated against (if someone other th an the complainant):

 Name:

 Address:

-City: State: Zip Code:
+Zip Code:

-6. Which of the following best desc took place?
-Was it because of yo - ou believe the discrimination
+6. Which of the following best describes the reason you believe the discrimination took place?
+Was it because of your:

 a.
 Race:

 b.
 Color:

 c.
 National Origin:

 7. What date did the alleged discrimination take place?

-•

 Page 1 of 2

-Updated 05/25/2022
+Undated 05/25/2022

-is required.
+R

-9. Have you filed this complai federal or state court? int with any federal, state, or local agency; or with any
+9. Have you filed this complain federal or state court? it with any federal, state, or local agency; or with an

-Yes No
+Yes No No

-If yes, check each that applies es:
+If yes, check each that applies:

 Federal Agency Federal Court

 State Agency State Court Local Agency

-Please provide information complaint was filed. n about a contact person at the agency/court where the
+Please provide information a complaint was filed. about a contact person at the agency/court where the

 Name:

 State: Zip Code:

 Contact Number: Cell: Home: Work:

-11. Please sign below.
-You ma you think is relevant to you ay attach any written materials or other information tha ur complaint.
+Please sign below.
+You may you think is relevant to your attach any written materials or other information tha complaint.

 Signature Date

-0